How to Apply

 - Experience using and developing technical systems designed to collect and organize data such as computer-assisted interviewing (CAI) software and/or management information technical systems

-- Demonstrated experience making independent decisions while using correct judgement about when to seek guidance from senior staff
+- Demonstrated experience making independent decisions while using correct judgment about when to seek guidance from senior staff

 - Experience using statistical techniques for problem solving and forecasting